Coffee Roasters

 The longer you roast the beans, the darker they become.
 The darker the beans, the stronger the flavor.

-Of course, the taste of the coffee also depends on the actual beans themselves.
-Beans that are from certain areas of the globe have distinctive tastes and smells.
-The process of harvesting the beans also has an effect on the final product.
-Even the altitude and the slope of the soil can drastically alter the flavor of that final cup of coffee.
+Of course, the taste of the coffee also depends on the beans themselves.
+Beans from certain areas of the globe have distinctive tastes and smells.
+The process of harvesting the beans also affects the final product.
+Even the altitude and slope of the soil can drastically alter the flavor of that final cup of coffee.

 What Are My Options for Roasting My Own Coffee Beans?